Arilas/array-aggregate/README.md

 ### $eq

 Check that value is equal to some in query.
-Work with string, number, Date, boolean
+Work with array, string, number, Date, boolean

 ### $gt